-Edmonds CC adheres to the Drug-Free Schools and Communities Act of 1989.
-College security officers enforce all college policies (and call in Lynnwood Police when the situation warrants it) concerning the purchase, possession, consumption, sale, and storage of alcoholic beverages and drugs, including the following:
+EC adheres to the Drug-Free Schools and Communities Act of 1989College security officers enforce all college policies (and call in Lynnwood Police when the situation warrants it) concerning the purchase, possession, consumption, sale, and storage of alcoholic beverages and drugs, including the following:

-- Individuals must be 21 years of age to buy, possess, or drink alcoholic beverages. - Alcoholic beverages may not be sold or furnished to any person who at the time of sale or exchange is visibly under the influence of alcohol. - Falsely representing one's age for the purpose of purchasing or possessing alcohol is against state law. - Drunkenness and possession of open containers of alcohol in public areas are prohibited by law. - The unlawful or unauthorized manufacture, distribution, dispensation, possession, or use of alcohol and other drugs in the workplace is prohibited. - Impairment in the workplace from the use of alcohol or other drugs (except the use of drugs for legitimate medical purposes) is prohibited. - Alcoholic beverages may not be possessed, distributed, or consumed at events open to the general college community and held on college property, except when specific written approval has been obtained for the event in advance.
-Sponsors are responsible for assuring that all persons in attendance at an event comply with state alcohol law and college alcohol policy. - No student or employee shall possess or distribute an illegal drug, as defined by the Washington Uniform Controlled Substances Act, RCW 69.
+- Individuals must be 21 years of age to buy, possess, or drink knoholic beverages. - Alcoholic beverages may not be sold or furnished to any personwho at the time of sale or exchange is visibly under the influence of alcohol. - Falsely representing one's age for the purpose of purchasing σ possessing alcohol is against state law. - Drunkenness and possession of open containers of alcohol in pubic areas are prohibited by law. - The unlawful or unauthorized manufacture, distribution, dispensation, possession, or use of alcohol and other drugs in the workplace is prohibited. - Impairment in the workplace from the use of alcohol or other dugs (except the use of drugs for legitimate medical purposes) is prohibited. - Alcoholic beverages may not be possessed, distributed, or consumed at events open to the general college community and held on college property, exceptwhen specific written approval has been obtained for the event in advance.
+Sponsors are responsible for assuring that all persons in attendance at an event comply with state alcohol law and college alcohol policy. - No student or employee shall possess or distribute an illegal dug, as defined by the Washington Uniform Controlled Substances Act, RCW 69.
 Such possession or distribution is prohibited in any building or on any property owned or operated by the college.
-Possession is defined to include any area or property for which the student is responsible.
+Basession is defined to include any area or property for which the student is responsible.

-Convictions for violations of these laws could result in fines, loss of driver's license, and imprisonment.
+Convictions for violations of these laws could result in fine loss of driver's license, and imprisonment.
 College sanctions could include penalties ranging from suspension, expulsion, and denial of registration.

-Edmonds CC has a comprehensive Drug and Alcohol Prevention Program (DAAPP) for employees and students.
-We recommend taking the time to review our policies and procedures to become familiar with the program.
+EC has a comprehensive Drug and Alcohol Prevention Program (DAAPP) for employees and students.
+We recommend taking the time to review our policies and procedues to become familiar with the program.

-To review the Edmonds CC DAAPP, policies and procedures, see HR 2.0 and HR2.01pr in the Human Resources section of the College Policy Catalog.
-Links to all of this information may be found on the college website at edcc.edu/hr/daapp.html.
-You may also review information for students at edcc.edu/counseling.
+To review the EC DAAPP, policies and procedures, see HR 2.0 and HR2.01prin the Human Resources section of the College Policy Catalog.
+Links to all of this information may be found on the college website at edmonds.edu/hr/daapp.html.
+You may also review information for students at edmonds.edu/counseling.